gacetta/notes/node.md

 NODE:
 - global    (The global namespace object)
 - process   (The process object provides information about, and control over, the current Node.js process.)

+---
+## why node
+---
+because node uses a non-blocking I/O model, it's fast and efficient which is useful for backend work.